aws/aws-auto-scaling-custom-resource/README.md

     ]
 }
 ```
+If you are using the [sample-api-server](./sample-api-server/) provided in this project, you can also see the scaling events in the API log.

 Once you've viewed the scaling activity and verified scaling works, you can press Ctrl+C to stop the bash script.